hollyabrams/capstone-project-2/PROPOSAL.md

-# Final Capstone Project Proposal: E-commerce Site
+# Final Capstone Project Proposal: Ecommerce Site
 ## Tech Stack
 I will primarily use the React framework for the front-end development of my project, along with Tailwind CSS for styling.
 For the back-end, I will use Node.js.
 To handle payment processing, I will integrate the Stripe API.